kzisme/site/_posts/2017-03-28-working-with-word-documents.markdown

 date:   2017-03-28 22:20:21
 categories: jekyll post
 ---
-For many people working with C#/.NET automating the creation of word documents was a painful process to figure out for me initially.
+While working with  C#/.NET automating  the creation of word documents was a painful process to figure out initially.

 I chose to use the Microsoft.Office.Interop.Word COM assembly to generate documents.
 I'm sure there are other ways to do this, but this was the most